 - Co-operatives UK have a page explaining government support for businesses and you can watch their recorded webinar on support available for co-ops

-- The Government has its own page detailing their support for businesses
+- The Government has its own pages detailing their support for businesses and for the voluntary/community sector

 - The Chancellor has announced a new scheme of 'bounceback loans' for SMEs, which are being targeted at the smallest businesses and as a means for all SMEs to access quick loans in the case of business difficulties